Wendy Whiteley

-Wendy Whiteley is also known for the restoration and landscaping of derelict railway land in Lavender Bay, Sydney, which she turned into a "magic garden" and where her ex-husband Brett and daughter Arkie Whiteley's ashes were scattered.
+Wendy Whiteley is also known for the restoration and landscaping of derelict railway land in Lavender Bay, which she turned into a secret garden and where her ex-husband Brett and daughter Arkie Whiteley's ashes were scattered.

 Background and early years

 Wendy Susan Julius was born in Sydney in 1941, the elder of two daughters.
 She came from a creative lineage.
-Her great-grandfather was Charles Yelverton O'Connor, engineer for Fremantle Harbour and the Kalgoorlie Pipeline, who committed suicide ten months before the pipeline was opened.
-Her grandfather was Sir George Julius, the inventor of the totalisator and co-founder of the CSIRO.
+Her great-grandfather was Charles Yelverton O'Connor, engineer for Fremantle Harbour and the Goldfields Water Supply Scheme, who committed suicide ten months before the pipeline was opened.
+Her grandfather was George Julius, the inventor of the totalisator and co-founder of the CSIRO.
 A great-aunt, Kate O'Connor, was a painter who lived in Paris most of her life.

 Her father, George Yelverton Julius, known as "Gentleman George", was thrown out by her mother for infidelity when Wendy was six and she and her sister have little or no memory of him.
 When Wendy was about 12, she was devastated to read in the newspapers that her father had been sent to prison for eight years for burglary.
 Her mother later remarried and had two more children.

 Wendy attended Lindfield Public School and Hornsby Girls' High School.
 She won art awards and a David Jones Drawing Prize, which defrayed the costs of her formal studies at East Sydney Technical College.